Want to reach more customers and increase your brand’s awareness worldwide as a Shopify store owner?

 Think as a customer for a minute.

-You are looking for products online, there are many merchants selling the same product.
-Since Google Shopping visual experience you can’t see the difference by looking at the images, they look very similar.
+You are looking for products online, and there are many merchants selling the same product.
+They all look very similar.
 What would you do?

-Most of the customers relate price between quality and value.
+Most customers relate price to quality and value.
 If you have a low price while offering the same product with other merchants, customers aren’t likely to buy yours.
 They might associate your brand with low quality or no value at all!

-Think about Amazon, one of the largest retailers on Ecommerce.
+Think about Amazon, one of the largest retailers of ecommerce.
 They have adopted dynamic pricing and update their prices every 10 minutes!

-Quick Tip: Always keep testing what resonates best for your audience and converts online shoppers to be repeat customers.
+Always keep testing what resonates best for your audience and converts online shoppers to repeat customers.
 Dynamism with price fluctuations in the Ecommerce world can be very helpful when it’s done intelligently.

 Offer Sales and Merchants Promotions

-Promotions trigger people’s buying habits and usually get higher clicks-through sales.
+Promotions trigger people’s buying habits and usually get higher click-through sales.

-Google Analytics Statistics show that; ‘’Promotions can cause 28% lift in conversation rate.’’
+Google Analytics Statistics show that; ‘’Promotions can cause a 28% lift in conversation rate.’’

 Create Promotional Code